Welcome to the Website for Gifted and Talented Education

 On November 13, 1998, Ms. Lawshe received the MSU College of Education Crystal Apple Award for her efforts to create programming for area gifted and talented students.

 In 1998, Jenny McCampbell succeeded Dorothy Lawshe as GATE Director, although Dorothy continued to be involved with GATE for another two years.
 Upon arriving at MSU, Jenny was asked to work with all of the dual enrollment students attending MSU, continue to operate the GATE programs begun by Dorothy, and maintain the GATE Advisory Board.
 During 1998-99 Jenny and Dorothy collaborated to create the High Achieving Talented Students (HATS OFF!)
-Luncheon at MSU, to honor the top 1% of 7th and 8th grade students from Michigan involved in the Midwest Academic Talent Search.
-During 1999-2000, Dorothy conducted a 14 Year Follow-Up Study by contacting former students in the GATE programs.
+Luncheon at MSU, to honor the top 1% of seventh and eighth-grade students from Michigan involved in the Midwest Academic Talent Search.
+During 1999-2000, Dorothy conducted a 14-year Follow-Up Study by contacting former students in the GATE programs.

 In 2004 and 2005, Jenny became closely involved in the campus-wide organization of pre-college programs.
-In this capacity she participated in the development of a MSU precollege programs website and served on a committee to develop the MSU Precollege Academic Scholarship.
-This scholarship is offered to selected students who have attended specific precollege programs, as a way to encourage them to attend MSU.
+In this capacity she participated in the development of an MSU pre-college programs website and served on a committee to develop the MSU Pre-College Academic Scholarship.
+This scholarship is offered to selected students who have attended specific pre-college programs, as a way to encourage them to attend MSU.
 Students who receive the scholarship may use it the first year they matriculate at the university.

-In addition to changes in programming, the GATE Office increased their marketing of programs with a comprehensive brochure, an electronic newsletter, monthly e-mails or postal mailings, and through social media, such as Facebook and Twitter.
+In addition to changes in programming, the GATE Office increased their marketing with a comprehensive brochure, an e-newsletter, monthly emails or postal mailings, and through social media.

-In 2013, GATE moved to the Department of University Outreach and Engagement, located in the Kellogg Center, and welcomed the fourth GATE Director, Susan Sheth.
-She is completed her PhD in Gifted and Talented Education and her research included working with parents of gifted children.
+In 2013, GATE moved to the Office of University Outreach and Engagement, located in the Kellogg Center, and welcomed the fourth GATE Director, Susan Sheth.
+She has completed her Ph.D. in gifted and talented education and her research included working with parents of gifted children.

-In partnership with the Asian Studies Center and a grant from the U.S.-Japan Foundation, a new Great Lakes Shiga High School Science Exchange Program for Michigan area gifted and talented science students ran in Summer 2014 and 2015, and is planned again for Summer 2016.
+In partnership with the Asian Studies Center and a grant from the U.S.-Japan Foundation, a new Great Lakes Shiga High School Science Exchange Program for Michigan-area gifted and talented science students ran in Summer 2014-2016.

 In 2017, a new summer program for younger gifted students was added.
 Called GUPPY (Gifted University for Parents and Precocious Youth), it is a weekend program offering students in grades 4-6, ages 9-11, a variety of accelerated exploratory educational presentations and hands-on experiences in Michigan State University’s laboratories and classrooms.

 In Fall 2017, ALL: Latin was launched as an academic year program.
-With a similar hybrid structure to the LEAF: French program, ALL: Latin has 25 percent of classes in person at MSU, and 75 percent of classes via online live video.
+With a similar hybrid structure to the LEAF: French program, ALL: Latin has 25 percent of classes in person at MSU, and 75 percent of classes online.

-In 2018, marketing efforts focused on promoting programs by grade levels, as programs were expanded to include gradeds 3-11.
+In 2018, marketing efforts focused on promoting programs by grade levels, as programs were expanded to include Grades 3-11.

 In 2019, a new program was introduced: IS4GT - Intensive Studies for Gifted and Talented.

-In 2020, in response to the global pandemic, academic and summer programs were all transitioned into virtual formats.
+In 2020, in response to the global pandemic, academic and summer programs were all offered in virtual formats.
 SuMO (Summer Mathematics Online Program) was created in response to the pandemic to close the gap in learning.
 Virtual classes in Algebra 1, Algebra 2, and Geometry were offered for nine weeks in the summer of 2020.

-In 2021, a Japanese language academic program called M.A.N.G.A. will begin in Southeast Michigan.
-This program is similar to the other academic year programs, however, it will take three years to complete.
+In 2021, a Japanese language academic program called M.A.N.G.A. will began.
+This program is similar to the other academic year programs, however, it takes three years to complete.
 In addition to MSU campus and Southeast Michigan locations, ISHALL and CHAMP will be offered in a live synchronous format starting in fall of 2021.

 In 2022, a Chinese language program called ACE was offered in cooperation with the MSU College of Education.
 GATE summer programs returned to face-to-face instruction in summer 2022.
 GUPPY was expanded and offered more tracks than ever before.